 Not everyone has the time or skills to clean on a regular basis.
-Becoming a professional cleaner allows you to assist home and business owners with scrubbing, dusting, vacuuming, and more, all while enjoying flexibility in your working hours due to the ongoing demand for cleaning services.
+By becoming a professional cleaner, you can assist home and business owners with scrubbing, dusting, vacuuming, and more, all while enjoying flexibility in your working hours due to the ongoing demand for cleaning services.

 Startup costs for household cleaning businesses are extremely low.
-Cleaning supplies and materials cost less than $100, although you could also purchase specialty equipment like steam vacuums or carpet cleaners.
-It’s a good idea to set up a website or social media page can be an effective and low-cost way to promote your services.
+Cleaning supplies and materials usually cost less than $100, though you might also consider investing in specialty equipment like steam vacuums or carpet cleaners.
+Setting up a website or social media page can be an effective and low-cost way to promote your services.

 The fees you charge will depend on the needs of your clients.
-Most cleaners charge by the hour, although some have additional expenses associated with certain tasks (organization, deep cleaning, etc.).
-Use tools like Angi Leads to display your business and discover what other people are charging.
-Be sure to register as an LLC and complete all necessary paperwork.
+While most cleaners charge by the hour, some may have additional expenses associated with certain tasks (organization, deep cleaning, etc.).
+Don’t forget to register as an LLC and complete all necessary paperwork.

 18. Meals to go

-Contrary to popular belief, you don’t need to invest in designing a large commercial kitchen.
-A shared rental kitchen is good enough to run a meals-go-to business.
-These places are usually equipped with essential supplies and can be rented by month, day, or hour.
-You can find shared-use, licensed commissary kitchens through websites like The Kitchen Door.
+Contrary to popular belief, you don’t need to invest heavily in a large commercial kitchen.
+A shared rental kitchen can efficiently cater to a meals-to-go business.
+These spaces come equipped with essential supplies and can be rented by month, day, or hour.
+You can find shared-use, licensed commissary kitchens on websites like The Kitchen Door.

 19. Landscaping services

-Have a passion for gardening and yard work?
-Starting a landscaping business may be the perfect way to turn your hobby into a profitable endeavor.
-Landscaping services include anything from mowing lawns to planting flowers and shrubs and may or may not be seasonable, depending on your climate.
+Are you passionate about gardening and yard work?
+Starting a landscaping business could be the perfect avenue to transform your hobby into a profitable venture.
+Landscaping services encompass a wide range of jobs, from mowing lawns to planting flowers and shrubs.
+Depending on your local climate, the demand for these services may vary seasonally.

 20. Website testing

-Did you know that brands with a digital footprint hire real people to give feedback on their websites?
-These opinions allow them to address issues that their developers may have failed to identify.
-You can hire a bunch of people on a freelance basis and create your own website testing company.
+Did you know many digital brands hire real individuals to provide feedback on their websites?
+These external insights help them pinpoint and rectify problems that internal developers might have overlooked.
+You can leverage this demand by assembling a team of freelancers and establishing your own website testing company.

 Do you have experience in generating backlinks and improving the search engine visibility of a website?
 If yes, then there’s an opportunity for you to cash in on your skill set.

 Site owners worldwide require the services of SEO experts, so opening a business in this field could turn out to be one of your best decisions.
-When looking for clients, focus on a niche audience, learn from the experiences, and build your portfolio—showcase your success stories and you are bound to see an influx of clients if your SEO techniques are on point.
+To attract clients, target a niche audience, leverage past experiences, and highlight your success stories.

-You can choose to target all sorts of companies or appeal to businesses in a particular niche, such as in the legal, health, or financial sector.
-With monthly retainers of $501 to $1,000, selling SEO services is one of the best business ideas to make money in 2023.
+With monthly retainers of $500 to $1,000, selling SEO services is one of the best business ideas to make money in 2024.

 22. App development